How Much Does Long-Term Care Insurance Cost?

 Many factors can affect the final cost of your Long-Term Care Insurance policy.
 The most impactful variables are:

 We’ll break each of these down in the following sections.
-After discussing how companies determine policy costs, we’ll provide you with a few examples of policy prices by age.
+After discussing how companies determine policy costs, we’ll provide you with several examples of policy prices based on these variables.

 Age is a major factor in determining the cost of Long-Term Care Insurance premiums.
 In general, the younger you are when you buy a policy, the lower your premium will be.

-As we age, we're more likely to develop a chronic condition leading to long-term health care.
+As we get older, we're more likely to develop a chronic condition leading to long-term health care.
 From an insurance company's perspective, older policyholders pose a greater risk to insure.
 This is why individuals who buy Long-Term Care Insurance at an older age tend to pay higher premiums.

-On the other hand, those who apply at a younger age pose a lower risk to insurance companies.
+On the other hand, those who apply when they're younger pose a lower risk to insurance companies.
 Younger individuals usually have good health and are less likely to need care immediately.
 Because of the lower risk, younger policyholders usually pay lower premiums.

 So how old are younger and older policyholders?
 The average policyholder applies for an LTC Insurance policy in their 50s.
 Individuals in their 40s are considered younger, and those in their mid-60s and up are considered older.